nixworks/public/news/2015/02/6/index.md

 Embattled Australian Prime Minister Tony Abbott said he will fight a challenge to his leadership at a party-room meeting next week after disgruntled government lawmakers on Friday sought to oust him following weeks of divisive speculation.

 ### [Xanana Gusmo resigns as the Prime Minister of East Timor ahead of an expected government restructure next week. ](/news/2015/02/6/xanana-gusmao-resigns-as-the-prime-minister-of-east-timor-ahead-of-an-expected-government-restructure-next-week.md)
-_Context: Prime Minister of East Timor, Xanana Gusmão_
+_Context: Prime Minister of East Timor, Xanana Gusmo_

 ### [Houthi rebels take control in Yemen and dissolve the parliament. ](/news/2015/02/6/houthi-rebels-take-control-in-yemen-and-dissolve-the-parliament.md)
 _Context: Houthi insurgency in Yemen, Yemen, parliament_